 10. New Lanark Mill Hotel and Self-Catering, New Lanark

-Located in the heart of the New Lanark World Heritage Site, this charming 18th century restored cotton mill village is a unique place to stay.
-Located less than an hour from Edinburgh and Glasgow, choose from the 4-star New Lanark Mill Hotel, Waterhouse self-catering cottages or Wee Row Hostel, all in an ideal location for exploring the many amazing things to see and do in the area.
+Located in the heart of the New Lanark World Heritage Site, this charming restored 18th century cotton mill village is a unique place to stay.
+Located less than an hour from Edinburgh and Glasgow, choose from the 4-star New Lanark Mill Hotel, Waterhouse self-catering cottages or Wee Row Hostel.

-The hotel offers 38 bedrooms, all with fantastic views of the River Clyde, and has great facilities including a heated indoor swimming pool and spa treatments.
-Cosy into the self-catering cottages for a romantic stay on the banks of the River Clyde, or stay in the hostel for a quality, yet budget-friendly, accommodation option.
+The hotel has fantastic views of the River Clyde and great facilities including a heated indoor swimming pool and spa treatments.
+Cosy into the self-catering cottages for a romantic stay on the banks of the River Clyde or stay in the hostel for a quality, yet budget-friendly, accommodation option.

 Book a stay at New Lanark Mill Hotel.